midas-network/tycho_national_incidence/README.md

 ## Data Processing Pipeline

 Scripts in the `src` directory pull data from Zenodo and census and prepare data for processing.
-These data are also mirrored in the `raw` direcotry.
+These data are also mirrored in the `raw` directory.

 ## Output